ipfs-shipyard/ipfs-primer/ipfs-dag/files-as-dags/README.md

-# Tutorial: Turn a File into a Merkle Tree
+# Lesson: Turn a File into a Merkle Tree

-*Work in Progress* _This is the content from [this existing tutorial](https://ipfs.io/ipfs/QmTkzDwWqPbnAh5YiV5VwcTLnGdwSNsNTn2aDxdXBFca7D/example#/ipfs/QmQwAP9vFjbCtKvD8RkJdCvPHqLQjZfW7Mqbbqx18zd8j7/data/readme.md) vaguely re-framed to fit the tutorial framework._
+*Work in Progress* _This is the content from [this existing Lesson](https://ipfs.io/ipfs/QmTkzDwWqPbnAh5YiV5VwcTLnGdwSNsNTn2aDxdXBFca7D/example#/ipfs/QmQwAP9vFjbCtKvD8RkJdCvPHqLQjZfW7Mqbbqx18zd8j7/data/readme.md) vaguely re-framed to fit the Lesson framework._

 ## Goals
 * Explain how IPFS represents Files as Merkle trees